 Considering the above, it is no wonder that the O-Zones law has triggered a frenzy within the asset management community, as well as among law, accounting and real estate firms, who in recent months have generated hundreds of white papers and alerts praising the Opportunity Zones tax benefit.
 The initial reaction from seasoned investors was cautious, as there was not a lot of guidance on the mechanics of implementation of the law or clarity on how to structure entities from a tax perspective.
 Since the legislation was introduced, the Treasury Department has issued two sets of regulations and guidance.
 The first round in October 2018 allayed most concerns the potential funds had about meeting the strict qualification guidelines.
 The second round, issued just a few weeks ago, addressed taxpayer concerns raised by accountants and lawyers relative to refinancing and income distribution ramifications over the long term of the QOF investments.
 Both sets of regulations took taxpayer-friendly and fund-friendly approaches on most of the thorny aspects of the law that had been seen as impeding attractiveness of such investments.
 With most technical hurdles removed and rules promulgated, the questions related to these investments shifted from regulatory compliance to due diligence of various funds that advertise themselves as Qualified Opportunity Funds.

-Considering the deadline of December 31, 2019 for most funds to qualify for the full benefits of QOZ (including the 15% discount on deferred gains), some recent arrivals to the O-Zone scene might be looking to cut corners to qualify for self-certification of their compliance with the new rules.
+Considering the deadline of December 31, 2019 for most funds to have qualified for the full benefits of QOZ (including the 15% discount on deferred gains), some recent arrivals to the O-Zone scene might have looked to cut corners to qualify for self-certification of their compliance with the new rules.
 We urge utmost care when selecting a qualified investment vehicle to take advantage of this new tax opportunity.

 In summary, Opportunity Zones might offer significant tax benefits but investors should carefully analyze various aspects of each program to make an informed decision on whether and how much to invest.